foatto/crud/README.md

   - generated jOOQ-classes of system tables and fields;
   - extensions of standard JDBC classes to provide transactional replication;
   - a module for exchanging transactional replicas with other cluster servers;
-  - a set of basic modules for creating servers for receiving telematic data with IoT in two implementation variants (NIO.2 and Netty);
+  - a set of basic modules for creating servers for receiving telematic data with IoT (in NIO.2 implementation);
   - component for working with S3-like storages (MinIO);

 ### core_server_mvc